swiftlang/swift-evolution/visions/webassembly.md

 Swift stdlib and runtime for `wasm32-unknown-wasi` triple is based on this C library.
 It is important for WASI support in Swift to be as complete as possible to ensure portability of Swift code in the broader Wasm ecosystem.

-In the last few years, W3C WebAssembly Working Group considered multiple proposals for improving the WebAssembly [type system](https://github.com/webassembly/interface-types) and [module linking](https://github.com/webassembly/module-linking).
+In the last few years, the W3C WebAssembly Working Group considered multiple proposals for improving the WebAssembly [type system](https://github.com/webassembly/interface-types) and [module linking](https://github.com/webassembly/module-linking).
 These were later subsumed into a combined [Component Model](https://component-model.bytecodealliance.org) proposal thanks to the ongoing work on